dehun/site/pages/articles/21_apr_2017-Distributed course. Implementing Raft as a student.md

 Get request from client for some key/value pair can not be served by leader only if we want data to be the newest.
 The get request should also go into the log and be replicated into followers.
 Because it can be that leader already not a real leader, and just has not observed a new term yet.
 This is how sync read in ZooKeeper works for example - sync read causes a write with no data to be performed.

+## Raft and FLP ##
+Raft sacrifices liveleness in case of asynchronous model.
+We set leader election timeout with certain assumptions about upper limit of message delivery time.
+Raft can theoretically block forever in case if half of the nodes takes time longer to respond than configured timeout.
+Which means terms will just start without a leader - Raft will block.

 ## Outro ##
 Raft was quite an interesting challenge that required plenty of reading apart from the Raft paper itself.